hmans/lit-shootybang/README.md

 - three-game needs to emit a "created" event
 - we need a way to squeeze early/late ticks in, eg. physics calculations
 - the only way to hook into scene rendering (and maybe do post processing) is to create your own scene element class and overload its `render` function.
+- Very hard to reuse materials right now unless you get a ref to a mesh and assign them directly